 —School Library Journal

-The first draft of this story was created when Suzanne's daughter was learning about trapezoids in pre-school, she recounts in this interview with Dylan Teut, popular children’s literature blogger and executive director of the Plum Creek Children’s Literacy Festival.
+Read how Suzanne came up with the idea for this book in her interview with Dylan Teut, popular children’s literature blogger and executive director of the Plum Creek Children’s Literacy Festival.